aws-samples/aws-stf/README.md

 <br>

 It provides geo-located queries capabilities as well as a subscription mechanism.
-This allows an independent module like a mobile application to query data filtered by geographical location but also to be notified when changes on data take place (e.g., an air quality measurement is above a specified threshold value) or with a given frequency.
+This enables an independent module like a mobile application to query data filtered by geographical location but also to be notified with a given frequency or when changes on data take place (e.g., an air quality measurement is above a specified threshold value).

 ### STF IoT module